dennyzhang/code.dennyzhang.com/circular-array-loop/README.md

     ## Blog link: https://code.dennyzhang.com/circular-array-loop
     ## Basic Ideas: Loop from left to right
+    ##        We mark dead end as 0
+    ##        For each node, we keep going.
+    ##        It stops, when they go into different directions or hit a dead end
-    ##        For current check, mark all visited element as 0
+    ##        If true, backtracking and mark all previous nodes as dead end
-    ##        If the next candidate position is 0, we get a loop
+    ##        If we visit ourself again, it's loop
-    ##        If the previous element is not current element, the loop has more than 1 element.
+    ##
+    ## Note: The loop don't have to start with the first element
     ##
     ## Sample Data: [1, -1] can't be a valid loop.
     ##      Yes, it has 2 elements.
 But it should have only one direction. "forward" or "backward"